-(c) Inspections may be performed by Agency staff during and after construction.
-When needed to ensure a project is being operated and maintained in perpetuity, the permit may require the operation and maintenance entity to conduct the periodic inspections.
-The required inspection schedule for a specific project will be specified in the permit.
+(e) Inspections may be performed by Agency staff during and after construction and as needed to ensure a project is being operated and maintained in perpetuity in compliance with permit conditions.

-(d) Some projects that do not consist of or include a stormwater management system, dam, impoundment, reservoir, or appurtenant work, whether designed by a registered professional or not, also may be required in the permit to be regularly inspected and monitored to ensure continued compliance with permit conditions and the functioning of the project.
+(f) Some projects that do not consist of or include a stormwater management system, dam, impoundment, reservoir, or appurtenant work, whether designed by a registered professional or not, also may be required in the permit to be regularly inspected and monitored to ensure continued compliance with permit conditions and the functioning of the project.
 This may include individual permits issued for activities at a private residential single-family residence.
 For example, a residential fill pad may have been permitted with specific requirements for slope drainage or runoff.
 A dock located in waters with sensitive resources may have been permitted with conditions prohibiting mooring in certain locations, limiting the number or size of boats to be moored at the dock, or with requirements for handrailing or other associated structures.
 The permit will specify the periodic inspections that will be required, and how the results of the inspections are to be either retained by the permittee or reported to the Agency.

 The following are examples of activities as discussed above that are subject to an initial inspection prior to conversion to the operation phase, and then subject to routine inspections during the operation and maintenance phase.
 The inspection frequency during the operation and maintenance phase will be determined in the permit: